The internship provides extensive training in each of the areas of competency required of the interns.

 Group counseling and psychotherapy.
 Interns are required to co-facilitate a therapy group each semester.
 Groups will often be co-facilitated and supervised by a senior staff member.
 In some cases, groups are co-led by interns under supervision.
 At least one hour of supervision will be provided per week for this activity, often provided in half hour increments (half hour pre-group preparation, and half hour debriefing).

 Academic probation clients.
-All staff members at the USDCC see clients referred to the Counseling Center because of having been placed on academic probation.
-In addition, at the beginning of the academic year before intern caseloads are busy, interns may have the opportunity to see a limited number of first and second year academic probation cases referred to the Center for Student Success (CSS).
+All staff members at the USDCC see some clients referred to the Counseling Center because of having been placed on academic probation.

 Outreach and Prevention